 - A planned programme of formal online safety training is made available to staff.
 This will be regularly updated and reinforced.
-An audit of the online safety training needs of all staff will be carried out regularly. - All new staff receive online safety training as part of their induction programme, ensuring that they fully understand the school online safety policy and Acceptable Use Agreements. - The online safety coordinator / officer (or other nominated person) will receive regular updates through attendance at external training events. - This online safety policy and its updates will be presented to and discussed by staff in staff meetings/INSET days. - The online safety coordinator / officer (or other nominated person) will provide advice / guidance / training to individuals as required.
+An audit of the online safety training needs of all staff will be carried out regularly. - All new staff receive online safety training as part of their induction programme, ensuring that they fully understand the school online safety policy and Acceptable Use Agreements. - The OSC (or other nominated person) will receive regular updates through attendance at external training events. - This online safety policy and its updates will be presented to and discussed by staff in staff meetings/INSET days. - The OSC (or other nominated person) will provide advice / guidance / training to individuals as required.

-2.6 Training - Governors
+2.5 Training - Governors